openheartmind/WISDOM/README.md

 _5. Respect._ By measuring contributions over time, we can generate metrics reflecting reviewer reliability and expertise within the community.
 Reviewer reliability can be measured using a range of measures (e.g., test-retest reliability, internal consistency), and trustworthy reviewers can be elevated to the status of _meta-reviewer_ (see _Reviewer Reliability_ chart in our [pilot dataset](https://docs.google.com/spreadsheets/d/1HS7HFa9y6PfF61_wTuCAbj9RTHe94VLXulS0pDYgtns/edit?usp=sharing)).
 Experts in particular fields and topics can be identified by tracking the value they add to that field over time (e.g., see _Expertise: Science_ chart in our [pilot dataset](https://docs.google.com/spreadsheets/d/1HS7HFa9y6PfF61_wTuCAbj9RTHe94VLXulS0pDYgtns/edit?usp=sharing)).
 Collectively, these metrics could form the basis of a merit-based participatory democracy algorithm, in which votes are weighted according to each person's validated expertise in the topic of interest.

+### Replicate and Repeat
-_6. Replicate and Repeat._ All of the above processes should be conducted transparently and shared with the community, so that everyone can learn and grow together.
+All of the above processes should be conducted transparently and shared with the community, so that everyone can learn and grow together.
 The final stage is therefore to replicate the previous materials, embed any learnings, and repeat the process again.

 ### Principles and Features
 - _Transparent_.
 Contributions and reviews are shared publicly, so you know what's going on behind the scenes.